RahulGit2004/job-portal-cmd/README.md

 - Access the data of candidates.

 2. **Candidate Dashboard:**
-- Apply for jobs, internships, and industrial visits.
+- Apply for jobs and internships.
 - Upload and manage resumes.
-- College Dashboard:
-- Apply for internships and industrial visits.

 3. **Admin Dashboard:**
 - Manage candidate,employer and another admin.